Wyckoff Distribution Schematic: Phases, Events and Context

 The first mistake is calling every sideways range distribution.
 A range only becomes distribution-like when upside progress weakens and supply becomes more effective.
 Without that behavior, the label is premature.

-The second mistake is treating an upper probe or phase label as proof.
+The third mistake is treating an upper probe or phase label as proof.
 A brief move above a range high can be meaningful, but rejection, failed retest, weaker upside response, and stronger supply response carry more weight than the label or probe alone.

 The final mistake is turning the reading into certainty.
 Distribution can lead to markdown, but it can also fail, extend, or resolve upward.
 Conditional interpretation is safer than assuming that a range must produce the expected outcome.